 Use this Backpack Buying Guide to help you choose the pack that’s best suited to your needs.

-When backpacking, you can explore wild and beautiful country on foot.
-You take your camping equipment with you in a comfortable backpack that’s suited to your body and set up camp mostly in pristine and undeveloped areas.
+When backpacking, you can explore the wild and the beautiful country on foot.
+You take your equipment with you in a comfortable backpack that’s suited to your body and set up camp mostly in pristine and undeveloped areas.

 The longer your trip, the more supplies you’ll need to carry.
 How far you hike and what you take really depends on you.